What Is Natural Gas Leak Detection?

 Corrosion Failure

-Galvanic atmospheric and microbiological corrosive action can impact the integrity of natural gas distribution systems.
-Failures are not limited to a hole in the pipe, corrosion on fittings and glands can also lead to leaks.
+Galvanic atmospheric and microbiological corrosion can impact the integrity of natural gas distribution systems.
+Failures are not limited to a hole in the pipe; corrosion on fittings and other components can also lead to leaks.

 Pipe, Weld or Joint Failure